Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to give up seven home runs (0.8 per game), the eighth-fewest in the league.
+- Brewers pitchers combine to allow the seventh-fewest home runs in baseball (eight total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.